Ben Parker (footballer): Guiseley

 At the Start of Mark Bower's reign, Parker joined Guiseley.
 He was named the club captain of Guiseley at the start of the 2014–15 season.

 Harrogate

 He signed for Harrogate Town in 2016.
 On 13 May 2018, Harrogate won the National League North playoffs for the 2017/18 season beating Brackley Town in the playoff final earning promotion to the National League.
 As the season concluded, Parker decided to leave the playing squad, but remained in charge of the club's Player Development Centre.

 International career

 Parker has represented England at under-16, under-17, under-18, and under-19 levels.
-He was part of the under-17 squad at the 2004 UEFA European Under-17 Football Championship.
+He was part of the under-17 squad at the 2004 UEFA European Under-17 Championship.